 - 1. The instructor was knowledgeable about the subject matter of the course. - 2.
 The instructor set high expectations for student learning. - 3.
 The instructor managed student behavior appropriately. - 4.
-The course content was organized in a manner that promoted student learning. - 5.
+Relevant course materials were used and organized in a manner that promoted student learning and fostered discussions. - 5.
 The course included opportunities for students' active participation. - 6.
-The pacing of lessons supported student learning.

-7. The course content challenged me to think critically.
+The pacing of instruction supported student learning. - 7.
+The course content challenged me to think critically and the instructor stimulated further thinking about the course content.